natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 ### Heater:

 The B4L max load is <= 100W corresponding to ~8A at 12V.
-The feed and return will run from the 12V fuse block aft through the driver wall void, to the heater just aft of the driver rear wheel.
-Estimated round trip length is 2x52".
-Required wire gauge is 12AWG
+The feed and return will run from the 12V fuse block aft through the driver wall void, to the heater ~~just aft of the driver rear wheel~~ just forward of the freezer.
+Estimated round trip length is ~~2x52"~~ 2x(68+40).
+Required wire gauge is 12AWG.
+[Post-install Update: We just used the stock power line from the heater, which should be sized appropriately.]

 ### MaxxFan